Tower 42: Design and development

-The National Westminster Tower's status as the first skyscraper in the city was a coup for NatWest, and it was extremely controversial at the time, as it was a major departure from the previous restrictions on tall buildings in London.
+The National Westminster Tower's status as the first skyscraper in the city was a coup for NatWest, and was extremely controversial at the time, as it was a major departure from the previous restrictions on tall buildings in London.
 The original concept dates back to the early 1960s, predating the formation of the National Westminster Bank.
 The site was then the headquarters of the National Provincial Bank, with offices in Old Broad Street backing onto its flagship branch at 15 Bishopsgate.

-Early designs envisaged a tower of 137 m; this developed into a design with a 197 m tower as its centrepiece, proposed in 1964 by architect Richard Seifert.
+Early designs envisaged a tower of 137 m; this developed into a design with a 197 m tower as its centrepiece, proposed in 1964 by architect R Seifert & Partners.
 The plan attracted opposition, partly because of the unprecedented height of the design and partly because of the proposed demolition of the 19th-century bank building at 15 Bishopsgate, which dated from 1865 and was designed by architect John Gibson.
 Seifert, who had developed a reputation for overcoming planning objections, organised an exhibition in which he presented two alternative visions: his preferred design, and a second design featuring a 500 ft tower with an "absurdly squat" second tower alongside.
 Visitors were invited to vote and overwhelmingly chose the single tower design.
 The final design preserved the Gibson banking hall and the tower's height was reduced to 183 m.